charbonnierg/natsmagic/README.md

 > The value provided to `NATS_MAGIC_SERVER` here is a Nkey seed.
 It is never exhanged with remote hosts, and remain secrete to the caller and the process.
 > This nkey seed is used to sign the nonce when authenticating against Magic Server.
 Note that in order for the request to succeed, a configuration must have been declared for the public key associated to this nkey seed BEFORE starting the `natsmagic` process.

+## Mutual TLS for Cluster routes

+If cluster mode is enabled and either `domains` are provided through config file or `NATS_MAGIC_DOMAINS` is provided through environment variable, mTLS will be enabled for cluster routes.

+Nodes with certificates issued by a trusted CA with a SAN matching a route entry will be allowed to connect.

+> Note: In order for two servers to be allowed to connect, a route entry must be created for both servers, else TLS handshake will fail.